CodeSeven/toastr/readme.md

 ﻿# toastr
 **toastr** is a Javascript library for Gnome / Growl type non-blocking notifications. jQuery is required.
 The goal is to create a simple core library that can be customized and extended.

-*** toastr is currently a pre-release but will be going v1.0.0 beta very soon.
-We welcome any feedback.
+*** toastr-1.0.0beta is currently at beta.
+We anticipate no breaking API changes moving forward.
+The goal is to keep a small but stable core API.

 ## Demo
 Demo can be found at http://CodeSeven.github.com/toastr